jackuess/streamcat/README.md

     make

-The executable `bin/streamcat` should now exist and be ready for your usage.
+The executable `streamcat` should now exist and be ready for your usage.

 ## Usage as a library
 `streamcat.c` can be used as a fairly simple, and comprehensive, example of how